Professor Will Pope HonFSE CEnv

 At home, Geoff is kept busy by his twin daughters, two cats, listening to music and watching live sport.

-Elaine joined the team in 2009 after numerous years in the Construction and IT Sector.
-Having been an Freelance IT Trainer for a number of training companies, including being involved in training staff for a national bank rolling out a new in-house software.
-She has also been a supply teacher for CLAIT and RSA and also for Business Studies in IT.
-As well as holding managerial roles in a number of steel fabrication companies, she was also PA to a Finance/Personnel Director in the Fashion Industry and a Clerical Officer for Microbiology and Public Health laboratory in the Midlands.
+Elaine joined the team in 2009 after numerous years in the Construction and IT sector.
+Having been a freelance IT trainer for a number of training companies, including being involved in training staff for a national bank rolling out new in-house software.
+She has also been a supply teacher for CLAIT and RSA and for Business Studies in IT.
+As well as holding managerial roles in a number of steel fabrication companies, she was also PA to a Finance/Personnel Director in the fashion industry and a clerical officer for a microbiology and public health laboratory in the Midlands.

-As well as the day to day running of the office, she process registration of CEnv and REnvTech and support Head of Licensing in the administration of Licence Reviews, including managing users on the website.
+As well as the day to day running of the office, she processes the CEnv and REnTvech registrations and supports the Head of Licensing in the administration of Licence Reviews and the Chief Executive at Committee meeting and responsible for the implementation of GDPR.

 Dougal Driver (ICF)